My Hometown

 Oosterhout is also known for its informal slogan, "Eat First."
 The city has a lively city center with numerous terraces, shops, the basilica, and the unique "slotjes" (little castles).
 It is hidden by wooded nature and has a rich history as a former pottery center.
 Here are some key features of Oosterhout (NB):

-Burgundian 'Eat First': This nickname reflects the Burgundian character and conviviality of the locals, with a wide range of restaurants and cafés.
+Lifestyle & Atmosphere Burgundian 'Eat First': This nickname reflects the Burgundian character and conviviality of the locals, with a wide range of restaurants and cafés which reflects Brabant hospitality.

 During the Napoleonic era (c.
 1800-1813), Oosterhout was granted city status (1809) by Louis Napoleon, brother of Emperor Napoleon and King of Holland.